Wordvice AI Blog

 Speaking of fixing mistakes, academic proofreading software can be a useful tool towards the end of the drafting process.
 AI proofreading software uses machine learning principles to identify errors and suggest basic stylistic changes.
 Chances are, your first draft is full of grammar mistakes and readability issues.
 Running your draft through a proofreading tool can help you quickly identify these problems, speeding up the writing process.

 The Wordvice AI Writing Assistant is an academic proofreading software that is trained with real academic documents and thus is optimized for academic writing.
 This distinguishes it from other proofreading tools, which primarily focus on business documents and more casual writings.
 It also goes a step beyond correcting objective errors by finding awkward or informal terms and suggesting better alternatives.
-Try the Wordvice AI Proofreader, AI Paraphraser, AI Summarizer, and AI Translator for free at Wordvice AI.
+Try the free AI Proofreader, free AI Paraphraser, free AI Summarizer, free AI Translator, AI Plagiarism Checker, and AI Detector at Wordvice AI.

 Revise Your Draft Using an Editing Service and AI Revision Tools Together